Construction and Applications of Billion-Scale Pre-Trained Multimodal Business Knowledge Graph

-\textbf{Contributions} of this work can be summarized: \begin{itemize} \item We introduce a detailed process of constructing a billion-scale multimodal pre-trained business KG ({\ours}), with standard KG schema definitions, which have been applied to real-world systems, hopefully enlightening KG construction in other fields.
+\item We introduce a detailed process of constructing a billion-scale multimodal pre-trained business KG ({\ours}), with standard KG schema definitions, which have been applied to real-world systems, hopefully enlightening KG construction in other fields.

 \item We publish {\ours}, an ongoing business KG, containing more than 88 million entities covering over 1.1 million classes/concepts and over 2.6 billion triples.
 To the best of our knowledge, {\ours} is the most comprehensive business KG publicly available on the Web.